MinaBadri/Recover/README.md

 $$

-where $$\mu$$ represents the location parameter (mean) and $$\b$$ denotes the scale parameter (standard deviation).
+where $$\mu$$ represents the location parameter (mean) and $$b$$ denotes the scale parameter (standard deviation).

-For details on the implementation of Laplace priors in the Bayesian framework, please look at Laolace prior and Laplace BNN functions in recover/models/predictors.py
+For details on the implementation of Laplace priors in the Bayesian framework, please look at Laolace prior and Laplace BNN functions in the **[implementation](https://github.com/MinaBadri/Recover/blob/5e87e5d26753e224d91521f37005b939fb3cdbbc/recover/models/predictors.py#L405)**

 ## References